chillahwhale/GA-materials/README.md

 ## Weekly Calendar
 [Google Calendar for Denver Campus](https://calendar.google.com/calendar/b/4?cid=Z2VuZXJhbGFzc2VtYi5seV84NmIyNzlpYW5zNmNwazFlZWJyNWVzMGdkY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) - this calendar will be updated as we progress.
 Feel free to subscribe to this calendar so you're up-to-date with lessons, activities, etc.

+## Warm-Up Coding Challenges
+Credit to some of the coding challenges goes to [Erin Allard](https://github.com/allardbrain).